Steve Hargis, Head Coach US Junior National Team Development and Junior Men’s National Team

 Liz Trond, Junior Women’s Head Coach

-Liz Trond is in her sixth year as the US Junior Women’s Head Coach.
+Liz Trond has been the US Junior Women’s Head Coach since 2011.
 Under her helm, the women’s sweep team medaled in all three events (2-, 4- & 8+) in both 2015 & 2012.
 The 2015 4-, Trond led them to a gold medal.
 The 2014 4-, coached by Liz, won a silver medal in the Junior World Rowing Championships.
 Coach Trond began rowing in 1989 and coaching in 1995.
 She was a highly competitive collegiate rower and still trains and races on the master’s level, winning the Head of the Charles in the 8 and Master’s Nationals in the 2x in recent years.
 Liz has coached at Sacramento State University, Orange Coast College, Fairfield University, Norwalk River Rowing Association, and in 2005 founded the Maritime Rowing Club competitive girls sweep team.
 In 4 years there, her crews won the Head of the Charles, San Diego Crew Classic, and medaled numerous time at US Rowing Youth Nationals.
 In 2010, Liz founded Connecticut Boat Club whose boats won National Championships in the 8, 2- and Ltwt 4+.
 Liz began coaching with US Rowing in 2002.
 Serving as Head Coach for the United States Junior Women’s Development Team in 2004 and 2005, Liz coached the Canamex Teams, and in 2005 won the first ever USA points trophy.
 Those crews included Ari Frost, Elle Logan, Lindsey Meyer, Sara Hendershot, Helen Thompkins and Ashley Kroll, all who have since competed for US Rowing on a U-23 or National Team level.
 In 2007 Liz created the High Performance Team and set the framework for the training trip to Berlin.
 Liz served as assistant coach for the US Junior National Team 2006-2010 coaching the 2- to a 6th place finish twice, the 4- to 8th & 6th place finishes, and the 8 to a silver medal.
 As a head coach, Liz coached the 4- to a gold medal in Eton in 2011, and a silver medal in Bulgaria in 2012 and Gold in Lithuania.
 Liz brings with her a passion for coaching, a competitive spirit, the knowledge of the complete junior team system, and the knowledge and experience of international level training and racing.
 To date, Coach Trond is the only US Junior coach to coach all events at Junior World Championships (8, 4-, 2).

 Cassandra Cunningham, Women’s Assistant Coach